-How Can You Change a Child’s Last Name in Arizona?
+How to Change a Child’s Last Name in Arizona?

 Please feel free to read a more in-depth analysis of the Arizona Court Appeals decision in the Petrocelli v.
 Anderson case in which the appellate court set forth the specific factors a trial court should consider when determining if a name change is in a child’s best interests.

 Contact Our Scottsdale Arizona Child Custody Attorneys